How to install a WordPress plugin manually

 Why you might need to do this

 If for whatever reason uploading via the back-end doesn’t work you can also upload the files via FTP.
-To do this you’ll either access to the hosting control or the FTP details to the host using something like Filezilla.
+To do this you’ll either need access to the hosting control panel or the FTP details to the host using something like Filezilla.

 Unzip the .zip